MozdzoM/top_100_billboard-spotify_playlist-creator/README.md

-# Too 100 Billboard - Spotify Playlist Creator 🎵
+# Top 100 Billboard - Spotify Playlist Creator 🎵

 This Python script allows you to generate a Spotify playlist with the top 100 Billboard songs from a specified date.